giussepi/cytomine_software_manager/README.md

 	3. If you plan to modify things and want to use to Django development server locally, then:
- 	    1. Open `start.sh` and comment all the code after the line that says `--- Django app ---` but the last one.
+ 	    1. Open `start_dev.sh` and comment all the code after the line that says `--- Django app ---` but the last line that prints "Done".

-	    2. Execute `start.sh`
+	    2. Execute `start_dev.sh`

  	    3. Create your virtual environment and install all the requirements (steps 2 and 3 of [INSTALLATION](https://github.com/giussepi/cytomine_software_manager#installation)